bgabbasov/menta-0.3/doc/design-specification/design-specification.md

-#Design specification.
+# Design specification.

 ## Introduction

-That are formal methods in the context of natural language processing applied to requirement engineering, incident – problem solving.
+There are formal methods in the context of natural language processing applied to requirement engineering, incident – problem solving.
 Those methods are relatively cheap compared to the manual requirement – incident- problem engineering as a whole (many human resources involved in that process).
 The formal methods as such are not meant for creating (informal) requirements documents into formal documents, they are rather used